ianknowles/elastic-companies/README.md

 ## TODO
-Integrating new data into an existing cluster.
+* Integrating new data into an existing cluster.
+* Complex queries
+* Queries across data from 2 indices.